learn-co-students/seattle-web-career-042219/25-heroku-rails-deployment/README.md

     * Name your App under `App name`; App name must start with lower-case
     * Click the `Create app` button
 - Run `heroku login` in your terminal.
-  * It will open a browser window and ask you to signin to your account if you dont have one make one.
+  * It will open a browser window and ask you to sign in to your account if you dont have one make one.
 - In your terminal run `ls -a` and make sure that you have a `.git` file if you do not run `git init` to initialize it.
 - Navigate to github and make a repo for your app
 - Copy the path to the github URL and run in terminal `git remote add origin "url_to_gh_app"`